 ADD / ADHD Diagnosis Process

-Our ADD and ADHD evaluation process in San Francisco will allow you to determine whether you’re one of the 4.4% of American adults that suffer from this disorder.
+Our ADD and ADHD evaluation process in San Francisco will allow you to determine whether you’re one of the 4.4 percent of American adults that suffer from this disorder.
 We take a multi-faceted approach to reach an ADD diagnosis.
 Forget all the little quizzes and questionnaires you find online — our ADHD doctors are licensed to practice in the state of California and can determine whether you’re medically held back by this debilitating disorder.